Pigeons in residential areas

 Timelines

-• An in-person public open house is planned for May 9, 2023
+• An in-person public open house occurred on May 9, 2023

 • During the Feb.
 15 Council meeting, Council approved a recommendation to conduct public outreach regarding pigeons in residential areas